Enhancing Multi-Step Reasoning Abilities of Language Models through Direct Q-Function Optimization: Preliminaries

 where $H$ is the total number of decision steps, $s_0$ is a prompt sampled from the dataset, $r(s_h, a_h)$ is the token-level reward from the reward function, $\beta$ is the coefficient controlling the magnitude of KL-regularization and $\pi_{\text{ref}}$ is the initialisation policy.
+Our goal is to approximate the optimal KL-regularized policy $\pi^*$ given by:

 In classic RLHF and most LLM-related tasks, the reward is sparse and is only applied at the terminal action $\omega$, i.e. the end-of-sentence token \texttt{<eos>}.
 However, our structure is flexible enough to incorporate both dense and sparse rewards from ruled-based reward models, turn-level reward models, process-supervised reward models (PRM), or just outcome-supervised reward models.

 We consider rewriting our objective function~\eqref{eq:objective} under the framework of max-entropy reinforcement learning.
-Specifically, we decompose the KL-regularization term $\mathrm{KL}(\pi(\cdot | s_h) \| \pi_{\text{ref}}(\cdot | s_h))$ into cross-entropy and entropy, leading to the following objective:
+Specifically, we decompose the KL-regularization term $\mathrm{KL}(\pi(\cdot | s_h) \| \pi_{\text{ref}}(\cdot | s_h))$ into cross-entropy and entropy, leading to the following max-entropy-RL objective: